mahmoudatef955/GoodBook/README.md

 ## Image Processing

-here we simply merge the bounding boxes into a larger one most probably it will be the title
+we simply merge the bounding boxes into a larger one most probably it will be the title
 ![Figure_3](https://user-images.githubusercontent.com/26282714/57181460-5dd58400-6e94-11e9-8538-f2028d579e58.png)